alex-halme/alex-halme.github.io/_pages/about.md

 Biography
 =====
 I am an MD–PhD student at the University of Helsinki (expected graduation 2027) with an interest in clinical epidemiology and evidence-based medicine.
-My research is mainly focused on estimating risks of thrombosis and bleeding in surgery and oncology, but I also work on overdiagnosis, definitions of disease and research methodology.
-In addition to my medical studies, I hold a BS in Mathematics and Operations Research from Aalto University (2024) and have studied philosophy at the University of Helsinki.
+My research is mainly focused on estimating risks of thrombosis and bleeding in surgery and oncology, but I also work on overdiagnosis, definitions of disease, and research methodology.
+I also hold a BSc in Mathematics from Aalto University (2024) and have studied philosophy at the University of Helsinki.

 Beyond academics, in 2018–2021 I studied composition and music theory with a minor in piano at Sibelius Junior Academy organized by the Sibelius Academy (University of the Arts Helsinki).
 Afterwards, I continued my studies in piano at the Espoo